piotrmurach/coinpare/README.md

 If you have version of Ruby greater than `2.0.0` then you're good to go.

-Otherwise, please follow [Installing Ruby](https://www.ruby-lang.org/en/documentation/installation/#apt) to pick best installation method.
+Otherwise, please follow [Installing Ruby](https://www.ruby-lang.org/en/documentation/installation/#apt) to pick best installation method for your operating system.

 Once Ruby is installed, install the `coinpare` gem: